alf248/MySQL-examples/README.md

 ```

 ## schema
-This schema is about cars
+This schema is about cars.
+It could be the schema for a car dealer, for example.
 - brands (like Toyota)
 - models (like Corolla)
 - customers